jac307/MediaArtTutorials/MEDIA2DF3/P1-InClassWork-I.md

 <h2 style="color: darkred;">[30 min] Brainstorming & Concept Sketching</h2>

 Work together to generate ideas for your composition, inspired by **Wong’s Elements of Two-Dimensional Design** and sculptural principles of **form through repetition**.

-Create a Brainstorming document where you can add notes + sketches.
+Create a **Brainstorming Document** that includes **both written notes and sketches**.
+Use it to record your group’s **concepts, visual ideas, and initial layout planning**.
+Each team member should actively contribute written ideas and at least one quick sketch.

-### Your group sketch must:
+### Your group sketch and notes must:
 - Include **20–30 individual planes** arranged over a defined **base**.
   > You will be provided with **birchwood plates** (24 × 12 in, 0.3 in thick) --charged to your **McMaster account**.
 - Apply at least **three** of the following design principles: